Esperaa/Moreinfos/README.md

 - It cannot affect users' privacy
 - It should be safe
 - It should be easy for use
 ---
+These are data collected from investigation papers.
+Users filled the questionaire2.
+According to the data I made a conclusion for ⬇️
+##### -The aspects that I will inculded in my second version
+- More physical protections to the device, which will make it more durable
+- With initial calibration of the position in angle sensor, which will make the device more flexible, without starting with a specific angle.
+- 5 second waiting time for sending emergency message after the detection is canceled

+---
 ##### Feedbacks